Nestlé Purina PetCare: Headquarters

-Nestlé Purina Petcare is operated as a subsidiary of Nestlé.
-It is headquartered in St Louis, Missouri and has operations in North America, Asia, Africa, Europe, Latin America and Oceania.
-There are sixteen buildings on 50 acres at its headquarters, including a 15-story main tower, four-story research facility built in 2010 and a Learning and Training center built in 2011.
+Nestlé Purina PetCare is operated as a subsidiary of Nestlé.
+It is headquartered in St. Louis, Missouri and has operations in North America, Asia, Africa, Europe, Latin America and Oceania.
+There are sixteen buildings on 50 acres at its headquarters, including a 15-story main tower, four-story research facility built in 2010 and a Learning and Training centre built in 2011.
 In 2010, Purina built the $10 million Purina Event Center for dog shows and competitions.
 Nestlé Purina Petcare sponsors various charitable activities, such as the Pet Care Pride Day annual event where employees do volunteer work.
 Employees are allowed to bring their pets to work.
-The company has on-site gyms, physical fitness trainers, medical care, and an employee turnover of approximately 5 percent.
-NestlePurina also has its own in-house creative agency called, CheckMark.
+The company has on-site gyms, physical fitness trainers, medical care, and an employee turnover of approximately 5 per cent.
+NestlePurina also has its in-house creative agency called, CheckMark.
 Purina's St Louis headquarters houses between 2,500 and 3000 employees and also houses IT and auditing departments as part of Nestle Shared Services.